arnavt78/bubbleos/README.md

 BubbleOS can only run on the x64 processor architecture.
 Please use a device with a processor that supports the x64 architecture.
 ```

-This can be circumvented by using a device with a x64 processor or by running BubbleOS with the `--no-checks` flag.
+This can be circumvented by using a device with an x64 processor or by running BubbleOS with the `--no-checks` flag.

 ### Invalid OS

 If BubbleOS detects to be running on a version of Windows less than Windows 10, it will fail to start:

 ```
 BubbleOS cannot run on Windows 8.1 and below.
-Please use a device which runs Windows 10 LTSC and later.
+Please use a device that runs Windows 10 LTSC and later.
 ```

 This can be circumvented by using an operating system that is supported, such as Windows 10 or Windows 11, or by running BubbleOS with the `--no-checks` flag.